SloppyCell is a software environment for simulation and analysis of biomolecular networks.

 associated with optimal fits

-To install SloppyCell, anonymously check out the current code from the CVS repository, using these instructions.
+To install SloppyCell, download the current snapshot from the git repository.

 If you use SloppyCell for published work, please include these references: